HR/Crypter/readme.md

 app/src/crypto.js).
 Refer to
 http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-132.pdf for
 more info

+Crypter generates a new set of random credentials for deriving the MasterPassKey every time the MasterPass is set (at setup) or reset.
+Using randomness, mitigate brute-force attacks which drastically improves security.

 ## Dev
 The "dev" branch is the development branch and may be unstable.
 However the